 Le TT, Conley KW, Mead TJ, Rowan S, Yutzey KE, Brown NL.
 Requirements for Jag1-Rbpj mediated Notch signaling during early mouse lens development.
 Dev.
 Dyn.
 2012:241:493-504.

-Sengupta A, Chakraborty S, Paik J, Yutzey KE, and Evans-Anderson HJ.
+Sengupta A, Chakraborty S, Paik J, Yutzey KE, Evans-Anderson HJ.
 FoxO1 is required in endothelial but not myocardial cell lineages during cardiovascular development.
 Dev.
 Dyn.
 2012:241:803-813.